-Buddha would have helped persecuted Rohingya refugees, Dalai Lama says
+Dalai Lama: Buddha would have helped Rohingya

 "They should remember, Buddha, in such circumstances, Buddha (would have) definitely helped those poor Muslims.
 So, still I feel that (it's) so very sad ... so sad," he told reporters.

-Almost 90% of Myanmar's population are Buddhists, according to government figures, while the Rohingya have long been marginalized for their Muslim beliefs.
+Almost 90% of Myanmar's population are Buddhists, according to government figures, while the Rohingya have long been marginalized for their Muslim faith.

 Hundreds of thousands of Rohingya have fled across the border to Bangladesh since the latest outbreak of violence began on August 25, according to the United Nations.